Clive Hollick: Current activities and other interests

-Hollick retired as CEO of United Business Media in April 2005 at the age of 60, and promptly became a managing partner at private equity firm Kohlberg Kravis Roberts, focussing on the media and financial services sectors.
+Hollick retired as CEO of United Business Media in April 2005 at the age of 60.
+He immediately became a managing partner at private equity firm KKR, focussing on the media and financial services sectors.
 This led to speculation that KKR might launch a bid for ITV.
-In 2006 he was appointed to the supervisory board of media conglomerate VNU, after KKR and Blackstone Group won a difficult takeover battle.
+In 2006, he was appointed to the supervisory board of media conglomerate VNU, after KKR and Blackstone Group won a difficult takeover battle.
 He is also vice-chairman of the supervisory board of SBS Broadcasting Group, taken over by KKR and Permira in August 2005, into which in 2007 was merged the German satellite broadcaster ProSiebenSat.1 Media.
-Hollick is also a director of Diageo PLC (since 2001), and Honeywell International (since 2003).
+Hollick is also a director of Diageo (since 2001), and Honeywell International (since 2003).

-Other directorships Hollick has held include Hambros Bank Limited, 1973–96; Shepperton Studios (chairman), 1976–79; National Bus Company Ltd, 1984–91; Department of Applied Economics, Cambridge University, 1988–95; Logica plc, 1987–92; British Aerospace plc, 1992–97.
-From 2002 to 2008 he was Chairman of the South Bank Centre arts complex in London.
+Other directorships Hollick has held include Hambros Bank, 1973–96; Shepperton Studios (chairman), 1976–79; National Bus Company, 1984–91; Department of Applied Economics, Cambridge University, 1988–95; Logica, 1987–92; British Aerospace, 1992–97.
+From 2002 to 2008, he was Chairman of the South Bank Centre arts complex in London.
 He is currently a member of investment bank Jefferies Global Senior Advisory Board.

 Hollick has been a longtime supporter and donor to the Labour Party, and was one of the founding backers of the New Labour think tank the Institute for Public Policy Research (IPPR).
-For a time after the 1997 Election he served as a special advisor to Margaret Beckett and Peter Mandelson at the Department of Trade and Industry.
+For a time after the 1997 election, he served as a special advisor to Margaret Beckett and Peter Mandelson at the Department of Trade and Industry.
 Hollick is a supporter of the 2020 Vision political campaign run by Charles Clarke and Alan Milburn, and currently co-ordinating funds for the campaign.
 He is a former Patron of Prisoners Abroad, a charity that supports the welfare of Britons imprisoned overseas and their families.